-Join Kevin Yank for an in-depth discussion in this video Using multiple selections to edit multiple lines simultaneously, part of Up and Running with Sublime Text 2.
+Join Kevin Yank for an in-depth discussion in this video Using multiple selections to edit multiple lines simultaneously, part of Learning Sublime Text 2.

 Probably the single most whiz bang feature of Sublime Text 2 and the one that attracts the most new users to this editor is Multiple Selection.
 But Multiple Selection is also one of the hardest features to use in this editor, because it really isn't obvious how the editors supposed to behave with a multiple selections going on at once, so let me show you how it works.
 I am going to scroll down in index.htm to this unordered list that contains a bit of a markup issue there is inconsistent spacing following these closing span tags, and we like to fix that up by adding the spaces that are needed on these bottom lines.